NVIDIA-NeMo/Run/docs/learning-resources/use-cases/index.md

 - **Onboarding Time**: Time for new team members to contribute

 ## Get Started with Use Cases

+Follow this checklist to plan and execute your use case.

 ### Choose Your Use Case
 1. **Identify your domain** (research, production, collaboration)